guessit-io/guessit/README.rst

       -h, --help            show this help message and exit

     Naming:
+      -t TYPE, --type TYPE  The suggested file type: movie, episode.
+If undefined, type will be guessed.
       -n, --name-only       Parse files as name only, considering "/" and "\" like other separators.
       -Y, --date-year-first